All Episodes

 They were just ramping up industrial like crazy.

-And ostensibly one German bomber went off course and mistakenly dropped bombs on London.
+And ostensibly, one German bomber went off course and mistakenly dropped bombs on London.

-And that so infuriated Churchill that he retaliated with bombing runs on Dresden and other cities in Germany, and the war took on the complexion of civilian casualties, and eventually it was determined by civilian casualties.
+And that so infuriated Churchill that he retaliated with bombing runs on Dresden and other cities in Germany, and the war took on the complexion of civilian casualties.

-World War II was largely, not totally, but in many ways, uh victory was achieved by virtue of civilian casualties and targets rather than military targets.
+World War II was largely, not totally, but in many ways, victory was achieved by virtue of civilian casualties and targets rather than military targets.

-Now, there were some people that think that the German bombing of London was not accidental or not inadvertent, but before it happened, it had not happened before.
+Now, there were some people that think that the German bombing of London was not accidental or not inadvertent.

 The Germans had strictly bombed military targets.

-My point is it begat an entirely different kind of conflict and war where civilians were the targets, and there was no such thing as collateral damage because every civilian, the hearts of cities happened to be the targets.
+And there was no such thing as collateral damage because every civilian, the hearts of cities happened to be the targets.

 And that was commonplace in both the Russian front with Germany and the U.S. and the Allies against Germany on the other side of Europe.

-Now we have surgical strikes, and of course, in the Israeli Hezbollah conflict, the Hezbollah can launch rockets at Israelis in the centers of public population centers all day long, and the media doesn't care a whit about it.
+And of course, in the Israeli-Hezbollah conflict, the Hezbollah can launch rockets at Israelis in the centers of population centers all day long, and the media doesn't care a whit about it.

-Hezbollah can put citizens in its mosques and put citizens in its military headquarters and disguise them as houses.
+Hezbollah can put citizens in its mosques and put citizens in its military headquarters and disguise them as houses or disguise houses as military headquarters so that Israeli targets happen to hit them.

-And then here comes the complaint that the Israelis are targeting citizens, and here goes the media jumping all over the Israelis for doing it.
+And here goes the media jumping all over the Israelis for doing it.

 Just as the caller says, it's a two-way street.